Contact: Chris Potter, 202-525-2883, x311 / firstname.lastname@example.org

 The decision to include an outcome-based pathway in the 2015 IgCC is also significant because it will directly influence future editions of the IgCC and other I-Codes such as the Energy Conservation Code.This should smooth the process of including ASHRAE Standard 189.1 and the LEED green building program into the development of the IgCC.
 Earlier this year, ICC, ASHRAE, the American Institute of Architects, IES, and the U.S. Green Building Council announced an unprecedented cooperation to develop and streamline the IgCC, Standard 189.1, and LEED into a single and comprehensive regulatory tool for building performance.
 This merger will make it easier for jurisdictions to adopt and move green construction standards and codes forward, as well as provide incentives for voluntary leadership and above-code options such as LEED.

 IMT applauds the landmark decision to include an outcome-based pathway in the 2015 IgCC, and we look forward to working with other organizations to increase the use of performance-based standards throughout the built environment.

-For more information on the outcome-based pathway option, read this fact sheet.
-And for more resources, visit the National Institute for Building Science's "Outcome-Based Pathways for Achieving Energy Performance Goals" webpage.
+For more resources, visit the National Institute for Building Science’s “Outcome-Based Pathways for Achieving Energy Performance Goals” webpage.